2pisoftware/cmfive-docs/_tutorials/module-anatomy/creating-a-config.md

 Now that our module has a config we need to add some tables to the database.

-If an error occurs follow the instructions in [The Models Folder] (theModelsFolder) and see if this rectifies the issue.
+If an error occurs follow the instructions in [The Models Folder](theModelsFolder) and see if this rectifies the issue.